suryavamsi1563/working_chat_bot/data/data.md

 - generate a new report [Wolfe - November 2014-1](name:wolfe - november 2014 - 1)
 - Can you create a report with name [Begium Trip](name)

+## intent:deactivate_report
+- i dont want to create report at this moment
+- i want to work on this later
+- i change my mind
+- i don't want to create report at the moment
+- i dont want to do this one ,i want to work on this later
+- change my i want to work on this later
+- stop this report
+- dont create
+- don't create
+- do not create
+- change my mind
+- i want to stop this process work on this later
+- can you stop this process
+- can you stop this report creation
+- i dont want to add transactions

 ## intent:deny
 - no
 - No